emory/uipf/README.md

 Installing IceFloor will do that for you once you run it the first time and answer some questions, then you can insert my files or updated versions of your own.
 If this ever ends up being something more rigorously maintained I'll probably create a script to merge my recommended networks and tables into an existing policy.

-The stuff you probably care about are the defined networks and services. `paris` is an OS X Server host and runs an ssh daemon on an alternate port [^highport].
+The stuff you probably care about are the defined networks and services. `paris` is an OS X Server host and runs an ssh daemon on an alternate port [^1].
 It also uses multi-factor authentication for ssh connections but I don't filter outgoing traffic, only incoming, so it doesn't require anything special for that.

 ## NOTE